We strive to improve the quality of life of transplant recipients

 Immunosuppression

-leads to virus reactivation from latency
+may lead to virus reactivation from latency and CMV disease

 What is CMV